866-295-4143, fbns@wayoflife.org

 I don't have time to write a complete study on this, but Romans 12:2 is sufficient.
 It warns against conformity to the world, patterning oneself after the world, allowing the world to mold us to its image.
 I believe this is exactly what the ad does.
 I have studied CCM and the world and philosophy of CCM since its birth in the 1970s.
 I was in southern California on two visits as a hitchhiking hippie before I was saved at the exact time and place where CCM was born and I was confronted with it as a young Christian and had to make major decisions about what direction I would go in my Christian life.
 I have studied it ever since and have written several books and produced several video series on it.
 I have also studied New Evangelicalism and the emerging church and every other element today pertaining to the contemporary philosophy in a very serious fashion.

-that world and not the world of a sober Biblical stance.
+And I am convinced that the ad represents that world and not the world of a sober Biblical stance.
 One emphasis of New Evangelicalism has always been to lighten up and have fun and not be so “strict.”
 It has replaced the soberness of New Testament Christianity with a smiley-face Christianity, and it has then gloried in the fact that this is more attractive to the unsaved and particular to youth than the old “Puritan soberness.”
 Of course it is, but that doesn’t make it right!
 In New Evangelicalism, fun is not just something you do privately for a bit of relaxation.
 Fun is the face of New Evangelicalism.
 New Evangelicalism has always been influenced by the world, because it has renounced strict separation from the world.
 It has walked in lock step with the world, becoming ever worldlier with each passing decade.
 It stays a bit behind the world, but as the world changes it changes because the separation is not careful enough.

 Is the Maranatha ad worldly?
 In my judgment (and God's Word instructs me to make such judgments, to discern both good and evil, Heb.
 5:14), this ad reeks of pride, and that is a chief characteristic of the world.
 The focus is on self, and that is a characteristic of the world.
 The focus is on fun, and that is a characteristic of the world.
 The video is shallow and flippant, which is a characteristic of the world.
 The music feeds the flesh and not the Spirit, which is a characteristic of the world.

 Where is the sobermindedness?
 Where is the spiritual vigilance?
 Where is the godly fear?
 I cannot even imagine the apostle Paul or James or John making such a video or putting their stamp of approval on it.
-The things
+The things they published were so serious, so sober, so HOLY, meaning different in character than anything you will find in the pop culture of the world today.
+The ad is profane rather than holy.

 I am convinced that the ad represents a lack of spiritual discernment and a perspective informed by the world.
 Many IFBaptists have become so influenced by the world that they don't know what is happening.
 They are like the frog in the pot that is being heated ever-so gradually.
 They drink too deeply of the pop culture and justify it in the name of liberty.
 They flirt with things that are forbidden.
 And they lose the keenness of spiritual discernment.
 They conform their Christianity to the world, but they aren’t aware of it because they are avoiding the grosser aspects of worldliness and are staying a bit behind the world, and because everyone around them is equally conformed to the world.